Chion82/react-native-web-extended/README.md

 * Currently supported props: `initialRoute`, `renderScene`.
 * `index` key in the `route` object is required.
-* `initialRouteStack` props is not supported, as we can't push multiple history states when the webpage loads.
+* `initialRouteStack` prop is not supported, as we can't push multiple history states when the webpage loads.

 ## TabBarIOS